frasermarlow/singer-getting-started/README.md

 5. Click Finish
 You will now have a handy-dandy shortcut on your desktop: ![](https://www.stitchdata.com/images/singer-getting-started-guide/singer-getting-started-guide_10.png)

+**Shortcut on Mac** Details for doing the same on Mac can be found here: [Create quick-access ssh shortcuts](http://hints.macworld.com/article.php?story=20060810042411590)

 ### Working in Ubuntu

 Ubuntu is a version of the Linux operating system.
 It is widely used and well supported.
 If you are new to using Ubuntu, welcome.
 In the default set up (such as the one we walked through above) you will be logged on as the generic user called ‘*ubuntu*’.
 This is why you will see prompt look something like this:

 `ubuntu@ip-123-31-11-123:~$`

+which is basically <user>@<computer>:<current-directory>

-The tilde (~) indicates that you are in this user’s home directory.
+The tilde (`~`) indicates that you are in this user’s home directory.

-Ubuntu is a regular user, not the root user for the machine but can _act_ as the root user when needed.
-This is why we will prepend the word ‘_sudo_’ to many commands, when elevated permissions are required
+Ubuntu is just a regular user, not the root user for the machine but can _act_ as the root user when needed.
+This is why we will prepend the word ‘_sudo_’ to many commands, when elevated permissions are required.

-In the following sections, the following apply:
+In the sections below, the following apply:
 Any line that looks like this:

 `$ cd ~`

-Is a command you can execute in Ubuntu’s command line.
-Simply copy and paste the instruction in, without the ‘$’ – so in the example above just type or copy/paste ‘ cd~ ’
+is a command you can execute in Ubuntu’s command line.
+Simply copy and paste the instruction in to the command line, without the ‘$’ – so in the example above just type or copy/paste ‘ cd~ ’

 In the Windows command prompt interface we are using, ‘paste’ does not work.
-Once you copy a command from this tutorial, you can typically use the right hand-mouse button to paste into the command window.
+Once you copy a command from this tutorial, you can typically use the right-hand mouse button to paste into the command window.

 Also in BASH, anything after the hash character (`#`) is a comment.
 I will occasionally add those after a command to add context.